pyOpenSci/lessons/publish-share-code/share-code.md

 There are several ways to share code.
 1. You can post your code to an online repository like GitHub or GitLab.
 2. You can publish your code in a journal such as the Journal of Open Source Software
-3. You can publish your code to a repository such as [PyPI](pypi) and/or [conda-forge](conda-forge).
+3. You can publish your code to a repository of open source packages such as [PyPI](pypi) and/or [conda-forge](conda-forge).

-In this lesson, you will learn about using the version control platforms GitHub to share your code.
+In this lesson, you will learn about using the version control platform, GitHub, to share your code.
 GitHub supports version control and provides collaborative features that help you manage contributions, track changes, and engage with the community.

 ## Share your code using GitHub and GitLab